 moi dat. pro. "to me" - Dative of reference / respect, "with respect to me = as far as I am concerned", or possibly advantage, "for me."

-anqrwpou (oV) gen. "-" - [the face] of a man/person.
+anqrwpou (oV) gen. "-" - [face] of a man / person.
 The genitive is adjectival, possessive.

-ou lambanei (lambanw) pres. "[God] does not judge [by external appearance] / [God] does not show favoritism" - [God] does not accept, receive = is not a respecter of persons.
+ou lambanei (lambanw) pres. "[God] does not judge [by external appearance] / [God] does not show favoritism" - [god] does not accept, receive = God is not a respecter of persons.

-emoi (egw) dat. pro. "to my message" - to me.
+emoi (egw) dat. pro. "to my message" - to me [the ones seeming to be something added nothing].
 Dative of indirect object.
 "Message" understood.
 Obviously the addition of law-obedience for the maintaining and progressing of a believer's standing in the sight of God.
 "They had nothing to add to my gospel", Phillips.

 alla tounantion "on the contrary" - but which.
 Adversative construction, as NIV.

-idonteV (eidon) aor. part. "they saw" - seeing.
+idonteV (eidon) aor. part. "they saw" - having seen.
 The participle is adverbial, possibly introducing a causal clause, "because ...", or a temporal clause, "when they saw ........ then the so called pillars of the church ...... gave myself and Barnabas the right hand of fellowship", Moffatt.

 oJti "that" - Introducing a dependent statement of perception expressing what they saw.

 pepisteumai (pisteuw) perf. pas.
-"I had been entrusted [with the task of preaching the gospel]" - I have been entrusted [with the gospel].
-The NIV assumes an ellipsis (missing word) here, given that there is only one gospel, not two, ie. one for the Gentiles and another for the Jews.
+"I had been entrusted" - i have been entrusted [with the gospel].
+The NIV assumes an ellipsis (missing word) here, given that there is only one gospel, not two, ie., one for the Gentiles and another for the Jews.
 So, the differentiation is in the "task of preaching."
 Paul is possibly using the language of the Jerusalem Council, so Betz (note Paul's use of the name Peter instead of his usual Cephas).
 "They realized that God had sent me with the good news for Gentiles, and that he had sent Peter with the same message for Jews", CEV.

 thV akrobutiaV (a) "to the Gentiles" - of the uncircumcised.
 This genitive, as with thV peritomhV "of the circumcision", is usually treated as verbal, objective, "for the Gentiles", identifying those who are being evangelized.